siruguri/ActiveRecord-Without-Rails-JDBC-Mssql/README.md

 3. rename folder to your project name: `mv ActiveRecord-Without-Rails-JDBC-Mssql myproj`
 4. `cd myproj`
 5. `bundle install`  # make sure you have the gems necessary.
+   1. `bundle install --without unix` to use JRuby/JDBC/MSSQL
+   1. `bundle install --without windows` to use MRI and a UNIX database.
+SQLite3 is used by default; to use Postgres, change the corresponding gem used in the Gemfile.
 6. configure the database in config/database.yml
 7. `rake db:version` # check to see that the db config is correct.
 8. `rake --tasks` make sure everything is working okay